willhoeft-it/eiszeit/README.md

 * "Freezing" of attendance so it cannot be edited after being accepted by HR
 * A logo
 * Front-end tests.
 Jasmine coming
-* Dashboard.
-The page is there, but nothing on it.
 * Configuration of user and application settings.
 * Documentation